 Gorilla Glue vs Super Glue – Which to choose

 Super glue belongs to a family of chemical compounds known as cyanoacrylates.
 The chemical makeup of super glue allows it to stick to a wide range of surfaces with varying degrees of efficacy.
 One of the defining characteristics of super glue is that it sticks extremely strongly and extremely quickly.
-There are a few different brands of super glue worth considering if you’re looking for the most effective.
+There are a few different brands of super glue worth considering that I’ve written about if you’re looking for the most effective one.

 On the one hand, that allows users to stick things together quickly, thus making it a favorite of those who’re looking for adhesives that are strong and fast acting enough to keep up with their construction projects.
 On the other hand, that also leaves little margin for error, as it’s extremely difficult to unstick pieces that have been stuck together with super glue.